SuspendedPhan/suspendedphan.github.io/resume.md

 # Google
 2016/07 - 2018/07<br>
 Software Engineer<br>
-Keywords: AR/VR, 3D, Unity, iOS, Android, C++, Shaders, Education
+Keywords: AR/VR, 3D, Unity, C#, iOS, Android, C++, Shaders, Education

 ## Google Expeditions
 Teachers can use Google Cardboard to lead students on a VR field trip or use AR to teach objects.<br>